kwe92/Go-Tutorial/README.md

-# GoLang Tutorial
+# Go Tutorial

-Learn GoLang with me step by step.
+Learn Go with me step by step.

-How to initiate a GoLang module:
+How to initiate a Go module:

 go mod init example/tutorial